April 25th and poppies

 by Andira Vitale

-On April 25th, Italy’s liberation from the Nazi-fascist regime is celebrated throughout Italy, and the courage, strength and patriotism of those who fought for the peace and Freedom of our country, fragmented by the control of the dictatorship, are paid homage.
-A flower stands proud amidst the clashes and battles among the fields.
+On April 25, Italy’s liberation from the Nazi-fascist regime is celebrated throughout Italy, and the courage, strength and patriotism of those who fought for the peace and Freedom of our country, fragmented by the control of the dictatorship, are paid homage.
+A flower stands proud amidst the clashes and battles in the fields.
 On the day on which the Liberation of Italy from Hitler’s Germany and from what remains of the Mussolini era is celebrated, next to the faces of our partisans and among the images of our Resistance, they appear among the wheat fields: the poppy, the symbol of Freedom.
-This flower is a tribute to life and victory, a symbol of the memory of the Italian Resistance, but also of rebirth, of life and of the Freedom that triumphed over Italy freed from dictatorship and Nazi-fascism.
+This flower is a tribute to life and victory, a symbol of the memory of the Italian Resistance, but also of rebirth, of life, and of the Freedom that triumphed over Italy, freeing it from dictatorship and Nazi-fascism.

-These flowers remember the deeds performed in the name of Freedom, blooming spontaneously among the fields, along the streams or the tracks, in often hostile environments, in which, with their delicacy and their intense colour, they dominate the scene, accompanying the Action Squads’ patriotic in the countryside.
+These flowers remember the deeds performed in the name of Freedom, blooming spontaneously among the fields, along the streams or tracks, in often hostile environments, where, with their delicacy and intense colour, they dominate the scene and accompany the Action Squads’ patriotic efforts in the countryside.
 We can observe poppies in the most disparate landscapes, ranging from endless fields to roadsides, passing through railways.
-Their liveliness, therefore, gave new life to hostile environments, accompanying the actions of the partisans in various contexts.
-The red colour of the petals then transforms them into a metaphor to indicate the bloodshed and the ideals pursued.
+Their liveliness, therefore, breathed new life into hostile environments, accompanying the partisans’ actions in various contexts.
+The red colour of the petals then transforms them into a metaphor for bloodshed and the ideals pursued.

 They are the symbols of the Resistance.